© 2014 The Physiological Society

 · The title, author(s) and page extent of the article you wish to republish, or, in the case where you do not wish to reproduce the whole article, details of figures or which section(s), with a word count where relevant.

-· The journal title, volume/issue number and year of publication in which the article appeared, and the page numbers of the article.
+· The title, volume/issue number and year of publication in which the article appeared, and the page numbers of the article.

 · The title, editor(s)/author(s), price, print run, publication date and publisher of the publication in which you wish to reprint the Journal material.